 Not much is known of what took place between the end of the 16th Century and the Italian Risorgimento in the 19th Century, but there are a couple of details to mention.
 First, due to multiple invasions and piracy, much of Calabria’s coastal population moved into the mountainous interior.

 The isolation and geography of the Greko communities in Calabria definitely worked to the advantage of preserving the language over centuries.
 We can also possibly conclude that occasional migrations of Greeks to Calabria from the Aegean could have taken place in the 16th and 17th Centuries in response to the Ottoman invasion.
 There is even evidence that a 17th Century mayor of Bova wrote poems in Greko.

 Even though the Greek language had already been in great decline since the departure of the Byzantine Empire in Southern Italy and the spread of Catholicism with Latin liturgy, the language seems to have quietly survived several centuries in the mountains of Calabria.

 Calabrian Greeks today

 Once the Risorgimento finally took place, the modern Italian language finally arrived in Calabria at the end of the 19th Century.
 Like I mentioned before, the Italian language that arrived was essentially the Tuscan dialect that was chosen as the national language.

-Due to the complexities of the Risorgimento and the new multifaceted Italian state (Northern Italy vs. Southern Italy), there was a new wave of mindsets that was ushered into Calabria and surrounding Southern Italian regions.
+Due to the complexities of the Risorgimento and the new multifaceted Italian state (Northern Italy vs. Southern Italy), a mindset was ushered into Calabria and the surrounding Southern Italian regions.
 This deeply affected the Greko community and language.